BeamMP/Docs/docs/en/game/getting-started.md

 - Fedora: `sudo dnf install @development-tools`
 - Arch: `sudo pacman -S base-devel`
 - openSUSE: `zypper in -t pattern devel-basis`
+- SteamOS (Arch): `sudo pacman -S base-devel linux-api-headers glibc libconfig` (You also need to do `sudo steamos-readonly disable` but make sure to enable it again after installing the packages)

 Clone the BeamMP-Launcher Repository to your system using `git`, for example:
 `git clone https://github.com/BeamMP/BeamMP-Launcher.git`